Roasted Cherry Tomato Soup Recipe

 What Spices am I Adding?

-In addition to aromatics, you will also be adding sweet honey, raw if you have it available, and either red pepper flakes, cayenne, or Aleppo pepper if you are able to source it.
+In addition to aromatics, you will add sweet honey, raw if you have it available, and red pepper flakes, cayenne, or Aleppo pepper if you can source it.

-And though it is not a spice, tomato paste plays an important role in this dish.
-In the Dutch oven, and after we’ve sauteed together celery, shallots, and red onion in a little olive oil, tomato paste is added alongside the trilogy and given time to caramelize from a bright red to an almost brown color.
+And though it is not a spice, tomato paste is essential in this dish.
+In the Dutch oven, after we’ve sauteed celery, shallots, and red onion in olive oil, tomato paste is added alongside the trilogy and given time to caramelize from a bright red to an almost brown color.

 a sheet pan, with lots of roasted tomatoes